MicrosoftDocs/dynamics365smb-docs/business-central/admin-walkthrough-customizing-cds-Integration.md

 When changes occur in the **table 5200 Employee**, an integration record will be created or updated with a timestamp.
 You can now use the table to create a page for coupling Business Central records with Common Data Service records.

-> [!NOTE]
-> If you want to couple and synchronize records created prior to this customization, make sure to navigate to **Common Data Service Connection Setup** page and click on the action **Generate Integration IDs**.

 4. In codeunit **5332 "Lookup CRM Tables"**, subscribe to the **OnLookupCRMTables** event, as follows:
 ```
 [EventSubscriber(ObjectType::Codeunit, Codeunit::"Lookup CRM Tables", 'OnLookupCRMTables', '', true, true)]